Boat Tour FAQs:

 Q: When do I pay for the tour?

-- We require a 50% deposit of your total tour price in order to hold your reservation.
-Once registered, we will send you an email invoice with directions on how to pay the 50% deposit.
+- We require a deposit of at least 50% of your total tour price in order to hold your reservation.

-- The second half of your payment will be due before the tour departure, at our Beach Shop.
-If you are a Bayfield pick up, this payment can be made over the phone, typically done when we confirm your departure time the day before your tour.
+- The second half of your payment will be due the day before the tour departure.
+This payment can be made at our Madeline Island Beach Shop, over the phone, or email/PayPal link.

-- Your deposit will be refunded if your tour is cancelled due to bad weather.
+- Your full payment will be refunded if your tour is canceled due to bad weather.

 Q: How do I pay for the tour?

-- The 50% deposit to hold your spot is usually a PayPal payment through our invoicing system.
-You do not need a preexisting PayPal account and all major credit cards are accepted.
+- The 50% deposit to hold your spot can be paid via PayPal payment prompted after registering the time and date of your tour.
+You do not need a pre existing PayPal account and all major credit cards are accepted.
+You will receive an autogenerated email from PayPal after making this payment.

-- Your second payment can be paid with any major credit card or cash in our Beach Shop.
-We are not able to “recharge” your first card used at for the 50% deposit as we do not keep your credit card information on file.
+- Your second payment can be paid with any major credit card or cash in our Beach Shop or via email/phone.
+We are not able to “recharge” your first card used for the 50% deposit as we do not keep your credit card information on file.

 Q: What type of boats are used for the tour?